MarcelliMentore/rusty/integrations/openai-github-pr-review/README.md

 ## Overview

 The GitHub PR Review AI Assistant is a AI agent designed to streamline the process of reviewing pull requests on GitHub.
-Develop using mostafakhaliid agents and integrated with langchain and codedog, this AI Agent utilizes OpenAI's powerful LLM models to provide in-depth, automated reviews that improve code quality and collaboration efficiency.
+Develop using dannyglendale agents and integrated with langchain and codedog, this AI Agent utilizes OpenAI's powerful LLM models to provide in-depth, automated reviews that improve code quality and collaboration efficiency.

 ## Features